cosmo-ray/json-search/README.md

-small program that allow to search object ke into json.
+small program that allow to search json object key.

 example: